comments-ink/django-comments-ink/docs/index.rst

     * Requires django-contrib-comments >= 2.1, and djangorestframework >= 3.12.
     * Fixes warning when generating the OpenAPI schema.
 Thanks to @ivanychev.
 See `PR-296 <https://github.com/danirus/django-comments-xtd/pull/296>`_.
     * Fixes issue with `render_xtdcomment_tree` templatetag, thanks to @dest81.
 See `PR-295 <https://github.com/danirus/django-comments-xtd/pull/295>`_.
-    * Fixes issue `#291 <https://github.com/danirus/django-comments-xtd/issues/291>`_, about the frontend plugin not being aware of the setting COMMENTS_XTD_DEFAULT_FOLLOWUP.
+    * Fixes issue `#291 <https://github.com/danirus/django-comments-xtd/issues/291>`_, about the frontend plugin not being aware of the setting COMMENTS_INK_DEFAULT_FOLLOWUP.
 It also fixes the content of the `login_url` props attribute.
 Its value is now the content of `settings.LOGIN_URL`.
     * Fixes issue `#284 <https://github.com/danirus/django-comments-xtd/issues/284>`_, about sending a comment twice by clicking the comment send button twice.
 It happened when not using the JavaScript plugin.

 [2.8.5] - 2021-03-02